AndersDeath/diary2/000-current.md

 # 28 July - Friday - Yerevan - 302 day of immigration

 Sometimes I feel that this diary became a just list of things that I did.
 I cannot stop doing this.
 The life is so stable and strange.
 I do the same things every day.
+I think that I need to write other things